rszwajko/vnc-keymaps/README.md

 # Debugging with xkbcli

-Note that xkb keycodes(and evdev keycodes) need to be converted to Qemu forma before using in the keymap.
+Note that xkb keycodes(and evdev keycodes) need to be converted to Qemu format before using in the keymap.

 1. check the rules for a single char
    ```bash